veebch/Bip39-Dice/README.md

 ## Manually Generate a Bitcoin Wallet using Dice

-This is a pdf + code containing the instructions and the BIP39 list (English in pdf and English and Japanese in code) for offline generation a full BIP39 24 word seed (the words' lists are taken from https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
+This repository contains a pdf and a few lines of python code.
+The pdf contains both the instructions for making your seed phrase and the [BIP39](https://www.halborn.com/blog/post/what-is-a-bip39) list (English in pdf and English and Japanese in code).
+These tools guide you through offline generation a full BIP39 24 word seed (the words' lists are taken from https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md).
 The first 23 words are generated using paper and dice, and the 24th word is generated using the script `24thword.py`.